Before, I took my coffee sweet — now I like it black.

 Universal vs Independent Observer

-At birth, is there truly much difference between you and another?
+At birth, is there really much difference between you and another?

-We’ve seen that the observer is neither body nor mind.
+We’ve seen the observer is neither the body nor the mind.

-As we fill our minds with experiences, images, and thoughts,
+As the mind fills with experiences, images, and thought,

-How much do they suffer from fear, desire, or loss?
+How much do they suffer from fear, desire, or psychological conflict?

 Behind Mind